 Our 200 year-old network of canals, rivers and docks are a multi-functional form of infrastructure with unique characteristics.
 They’re 'non-footloose' assets, which means, the location and alignment of the waterways are fixed.
 They also cross administrative and market boundaries.

-This presents a number of planning policy challenges in terms of unlocking the potential economic, social and environmental benefits of the network for local communities and economies.
-Due to the non-footloose nature of the waterways some flexibility may be required within planning policy to recognise the locational constraints.
+This presents a number of planning policy challenges in terms of unlocking the potential economic, social, wellbeing and environmental benefits of the network for local communities and economies.
+Due to the non-footloose nature of the waterways some flexibility may be needed within planning policy to recognise the locational constraints.
 Cross boundary working may be beneficial as part of the duty to co-operate.

 The challenges faced might include a waterway corridor characterised by: